Abdelrhman-Sayed70/Git/Commands/README.md

 # Stash
 ## Usage
-Used to stash [Hide] some commits that you do not to push now
+Used to stash [Hide] some commits that you do not want to commit now

 ### `git stash`
 - Hide your added files in stash